accmelons567-ship-it/caddy-guide/README.md

 Dns server 9.9.9.9

-get into your ct console put root as username than your password you put
+get into your ct console put root as username then your password you put

 ```
 apt update && apt upgrade -y